How to Be an Information User, Not an Information Junkie

 “How about lunch?” he wrote.
 “I’ve got a bunch of things I need to ask you.”

 Several weeks later, we were eating chopped chicken salads at City Oyster on Atlantic Avenue.
 Dave seemed nervous.
 It was as if he were intimidated by the Michael Masterson persona.
 I did my best to assure him I was the same person who used to wince in pain when he cleaned my teeth.

 We talked a bit about family news, but it was clear he had something else on his mind.
-It would reveal that Dave was an information junkie.

 Eventually, he came out and mentioned a decision he was trying to make: Should he spend $100,000 on the highest level of an internet marketing program he had been looking at?